ValentinKil/ValentinKil.github.io/_pages/polycopies.md

 Voici égallement la liste de mes [couplages](/files/pdf/Couplage.pdf) et  mon mémoire de master sur la leçon [Nombres Premiers, Applications](/files/pdf/Memoire_nb_premier.pdf)

+## 4A Seminar
+This year, Pauline Hellio and I organised the traditional seminar for fourth-year students at ENS Rennes.
+Here are the summaries of the presentations [Day 1](/files/pdf/Journee4A.pdf), [Day 2](/files/pdf/Journee4A2.pdf) as well as my personal contribution to this day [here](/files/pdf/LGN.pdf).

 ## Stages

 {% for post in site.polycopies %}